Let's start building a basic Hi-Lo Guessing game.

 At this point, the page is partially operational:

 Our next step is to actually check the value provided by the user against the target and provide feedback: either they guessed too high, or too low, or just right.
-If they get it just right, we'll switch to the GameOver page.
+If they get it just right, we'll switch to the GameOver page with a message such as "You guessed the number 5 in 2 guesses".

 Let's start with the Guess page; it now needs a new property to store the message to be displayed to the user, and needs a field for the injected GameOver page: